ASM-2024/jour1/src/makefile.md

 These variables are very useful and flexible.

-Here are some of these variables:
+Here are some of them:
 ```make
 CC= # c compiler
 CFLAGS= # c flags